250-295-9353

 Permalink

-What maintenance is required for an ePropulsion electric outboard motor?
+What maintenance is required for an electric outboard motor?

 Electric outboards eliminate the need for oil changes, fuel filter replacements, and spark plug maintenance, making them significantly easier to care for than combustion outboards.